Dry Hair Treatment

 With the right treatment, hair doesn’t have to be dry.
 If you’re refreshed after a relaxing holiday, there’s a chance your hair won’t be feeling the same way.
 Unless of course, you followed our summer hair care tips!
 If you did, well done and keep up the good work.
-If not, it may be that a combination of sunshine, chlorine damage, heated styling tools and fixatives has left your hair feeling dry, burnt out and brittle.
+If not, some dry hair causes could be a combination of sunshine, chlorine damage, heated styling tools and fixatives has left your hair feeling dry, burnt out and brittle.

 Every season creates challenges for hair.
 You might think the cooler temperatures would be a relief for hair but the drop in temperature brings with it damp air, rain and wind all conspiring to leave hair dry.
 When the central heating is switched on its drying effects are yet another challenge for hair.